Dima-Kutaini/Dima-Kutaini/README.md

 - 🔭 I’m currently finished a Web Development course at HackYourFuture Denmark <br>
 - 🌱 I'm currently deepening my knowledge of Python and actively working on various projects to enhance my development skills. <br>
 - 👯 "I'm looking to collaborate on exciting web development projects that push the boundaries of creativity and functionality 🚀. <br>
+- ⚡ Fun fact:I can speak multiple programming languages, but my favorite one is the language of clean and efficient code!<br>
 📫 How to reach me:

 - 📧 **Email:**  **deemakutainy@gmail.com** <br>